Guelphs and Ghibellines

 But Matilda of Canossa was, above all, woman.
 However, a woman discussed and criticized in a masculine society.
 That, except for a few exceptions, they couldn’t accept the female exercise of the power.
 And how Matilda could do this, if not making her presence concrete and tangible?
 Thus, the itinerant Countess moves in her immense lands in summer and winter.
 Even under the snow and the blazing sun.
 As well as along the steep mountain roads and the wide valleys.
 She administers justice, inaugurates churches, meets the pope and the political representatives.
 Furthermore, she soothes the riots and, last but not least, she organizes the war against the enemies.

 Matilda and the humiliation of Canossa

 From the feud of Matilda to the communal society

-But the Countess Matilda died in the 1115, and she was the last exponent of the Canossa dynasty.
+But Countess Matilda died in 1115, and she was the last exponent of the Canossa dynasty.
 Hence, there is the development of the communes, an expression of the mercantile and the military classes.
 After the struggle against the Emperor Barbarossa, there is a population growth that in Italy is unstoppable.
-As a result, in the region of Emilia Romagna, we find important market centers in the cities.
-For sure, due to the richness originated in the countryside.
-And also, in this period, there is the foundation of the University of Bologna.
-That soon begins to attract young students and personalities from all over Europe.
+As a result, in the region of Emilia Romagna, we find important market centers in the cities due to the richness originated in the countryside.
+And also, in this period, there is the foundation of the University of Bologna that soon begins to attract young students and personalities from all over Europe.